-Suspended on giant redwoods of Santa Cruz, the Pinecone Treehouse is built by Dustin Feider of O2 Treehouse for adults wishing to explore their higher side by sleeping up in the air.
-It is elevated 35 foot above the ground on the uphill side and about 60 foot from the ground on the downhill side.
+Suspended on giant redwoods of Santa Cruz, the Pinecone Treehouse is built by Dustin Feider of O2 Treehouse for adults wishing to explore the idea of sleeping in the air.
+It is elevated 35 feet above the ground on the uphill side and about 50 feet from the ground on the downhill side.
 The unique pinecone-esque shape and use of glass as the main building material unifies with modern architectural design, making it a one-of-a-kind treehouse rental in California.

 A flight of steep ladder with handrails takes you to the glass treehouse, where you can find a queen-sized bed for two.
 The triangle-shaped, transparent floor panels make you feel as if you are flying through a thick forest of the Californian redwoods.
 There are flip-open windows to feel the scents of the forest inside the treehouse.